Do I have sleep Apnea?

 This is when you have one or more pauses in your breathing while you sleep.
 This may happen a few times or up to hundreds of times per night.

-To find out if you have this problem you can have a sleep test called a polysomnograph.
+To find out do I have sleep apnea you can have a sleep test called a polysomnograph.

 4-5% of woman and 8-10% of men suffer from this problem.